maxxiimo/the-front-end-manifesto/chp6-responsive-web-design.md

 - 1024px (iPad landscape)
 - 1140+ (Desktops)

-So what should you use?
-In the ResponsiveDesign.is website under [Defining Breakpoints][] the section begins...
+So which should you target?

-> Breakpoints are the point a which your sites content will respond to provide the user with the best possible layout to consume the information.
->
 > When you first begin to work with Responsive Design you will define your breakpoints at the exact device widths that you are looking to target.
 Most often these are the smart phone (usually the iPhone at 320px and 480px), the tablet (usually the iPad at 768px and 1024px) and finally anything above 1024px.
 >
 > WRONG!
 >
 > I hope I didn't hurt your feelings but seriously, you're approaching this in the wrong way.

-Ha!
+\- [Defining Breakpoints][]

 Something to keep in mind.
-I like this thinking.
-We should start with content and see how it looks on different screen sizes, then define our breakpoints.

-On the other hand I think it's good to start with something and redefine as content dictates.
+The carry away is that we should start with content and see how it looks on different screen sizes, then define our breakpoints.
+On the other hand, I think it's good to start with something and redefine if content dictates.
 I like the examples the author gives:

 - [media queries for common device breakpoints][breakpoints]

-Why don't we grab a few and begin.

-### Breakpoints

-Based on [StatCounter Global Stats][Stats] for North America over a three month period, it looks like there are five sizes we will need to address.
-Rather than use device names let's use generic names like: xs (extra small), s (small), m (medium), l (large), and xl (extra large).
-FYI - The breakpoints we define here will serve as a starting point, we can always change numbers or add/remove sizes (xxs, xxl, etc.) when user needs dictate that we should.
+But I like [StatCounter Global Stats][Stats] even more, and based on statistics for North America over a three month period, it looks like there are five sizes we will need to address.
 Here is the mapping I'm thinking of:

 ![][@media Definitions]

-Having defined these sizes, and to drill a point home, I want to quote Happy Cog founder Jeffrey Zeldman:
+Having defined our target devices, and to drill a point home, I want to quote Happy Cog founder Jeffrey Zeldman:

 > The most popular size is every size.
 If you're not thinking in a mobile-first, content-first way, if you're not planning an adaptive or responsive redesign, if you still think we have a standard canvas that ‘everybody’ uses, and if you can't feel the hot breath of mobile singeing the hairs on the back of your neck, you don't deserve to be a designer, or a consultant, or whatever these people think they are.

 \- [Browser screen resolution stats rile devs][Happy Cog]

-So what do our brand-new breakpoints look like?
+### A Breakpoints Mixin

+Our [starter CSS][] includes a breakpoint mix in called [_media_queries.sass][] that looks something like this:

     @mixin breakpoint($point)
       @if $point == xxs